 6. The Bipartisan Infrastructure Law requires states and territories to competitively select subgrantees to deploy broadband, carry out digital equity programs, and accomplish other tasks.
 How should NTIA assess a particular state or territory’s subgrant award process?
 What criteria, if any, should NTIA apply to evaluate such processes?
 What process steps, if any, should NTIA require (e.g., Request for Proposal)?
 Are there specific types of competitive subgrant processes that should be presumed eligible (e.g., publicly released requests for proposals and reverse auctions)?

 AIA encourages NTIA to ensure that States use objective and transparent standards and procedures when awarding grants in the subgrant process and ensure all interested parties can provide input during the process.
-State processes should include issuance of public announcements about when applicants may apply for subgrants and seek public requests for proposals from potential applicants including on what criteria the State should use when evaluating applications.
+State processes should include issuance of public announcements about when applicants may apply for subgrants and seek public requests for proposals from potential applicants, including on what criteria the State should use when evaluating applications.
 Furthermore, the subgrant award process should be evaluated for each State based on how well the process promotes competition.
 The Bipartisan Infrastructure Law requires States to “competitively” award grants to applicants, which cannot be accomplished if some technologies are excluded from consideration.
 States should be encouraged to take a holistic approach to reviewing applications, focusing beyond speed and latency to include meaningful criteria, such as time to deploy, consumer needs, and service affordability.

 8. States and regions across the country face a variety of barriers to achieving the goal of